 Wood Badge is advanced Scout leader training that began in 1919 by Lord Baden-Powell, founder of Scouting and Wood Badge’s first director.
-It came to America in 1948 and has been updated to reflect current BSA policies and programs.
-Incorporating the best techniques available, Wood Badge has become the most advanced leadership training course in Scouting!
+It came to America in 1948 and has developed to become the most advanced leadership training course in Scouting.

 Wood Badge Scholarships

 Scholarships are available to applicants to help lessen the financial burden of the course.
 Assistance is also available through several sources such as your unit, chartered partner or employer.
 Typical scholarships are one half of the application fee and submission deadlines vary.